 But we are ever-growing and changing and hitting my 30s during a worldwide Pandemic brought me something I didn’t expect.
 A style revolution.
 I’m not saying I completely changed but some things, deep inside me, changed and all of the sudden some of my creations were no longer speaking to me.

 If I am honest those dresses were part of the old me.
 I can’t see them in my future.
-I needed to learn how to stop living in the past.
+I needed to learn how to stop living in the past and how to let go of sentimental items in general.
 When I was able to do that I was able to let them go.

 Who are you now?
 Have you changed?
 What are your present priorities, values, and goals?
 Does your stuff match your current life situation?
 How can asking yourself those questions and living in the here and now help you declutter your home and even your life?

 Let’s talk about how to get honest with yourself about who you are now.